NumberByColors/SeeFunction/README.md

 Copyright 2013 David Stephens

-Licensed under the "Probably not going to be an issue, but just talk to David" license.
+Licensed under the "David has totalitarian control until we chat" license.